 Homeless Veterans Resources

-The domiciliary provides medical and/or psychiatric care (including substance abuse treatment) in a therapeutic community.
-This includes complete medical/psycho-social assessment, rehabilitative assistance, vocational evaluation and conditioning, job placement, and other therapeutic services.
+The Bath Domiciliary is a General Dom providing rehabilitative and therapeutic treatment services for those with substance use disorders, mental health diagnoses, and homelessness.
+The typical length of stay is 90-120 days.
+Programming includes complete medical/psycho-social assessment, group and individual treatment sessions, connection to social workers, psychologists, addiction therapists, certified peer support specialists, whole health recreational activities, vocational evaluation and conditioning, job placement, along with other therapeutic services.
 The goal of the domiciliary is to prepare the Veteran to return to the community at his/her highest level of independence and as a productive citizen in their community.

 Founded locally in 1973 by returning Vietnam veterans, today’s Veterans Outreach Center remains anchored in our community and offers a comprehensive portfolio of supportive services designed to meet the needs of veterans and their families.
 Through the generosity of our community, all of these programs and services are provided free-of-charge.
 For more information, call (585) 546-1081.